 Privacy and streaming are common reasons people use VPNs, but there are caveats:

 If streaming is your primary goal, prioritize VPNs with fast performance, streaming-optimized servers, and a reputable track record of bypassing geo-restrictions without compromising security.
-Best vpn edge
+Microsoft edge free vpn reddit

 Speed, performance, and stability in the UK